 Kelly Fisher was formerly a VSO volunteer at the Kanton Secondary School in Tumu, Upper West Region of Ghana.
-Thanks to her generosity, one Scholarship is awarded annually for Engineering/Science studies to a qualified candidate from the Upper West Region of Ghana.
+Thanks to her generosity, two Scholarships are awarded annually for Engineering/Science studies to qualified candidates from the Upper West Region of Ghana.

 Kafakoma Family Scholarship